Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style.rst

 around the operator.
 The second line should start in the same column as the start of the expression in the first line.

-In JavaScript, overlong expressions not joined by ``&&`` and ``||`` should break so the operator starts on the second line and starting in the same column as the beginning of the expression in the first line.
-This applies to ``?:``, binary arithmetic operators including ``+``, and member-of operators.
-Rationale: an operator at the front of the continuation line makes for faster visual scanning, as there is no need to read to the end of line.
-Also there exists a context-sensitive keyword hazard in JavaScript; see {{bug(442099, "bug", 19)}}, which can be avoided by putting . at the start of a continuation line, in long member expression.

-In JavaScript, ``==`` is preferred to ``===``.

 Unary keyword operators, such as ``typeof`` and ``sizeof``, should have their operand parenthesized; e.g. ``typeof("foo") == "string"``.

 Literals
 ~~~~~~~~

-Double-quoted strings (e.g. ``"foo"``) are preferred to single-quoted
-strings (e.g. ``'foo'``), in JavaScript, except to avoid escaping
-embedded double quotes, or when assigning inline event handlers.

 Use ``\uXXXX`` unicode escapes for non-ASCII characters.
 The character
 set for XUL, DTD, script, and properties files is UTF-8, which is not easily